terop/env-logger/electricity-price/README.md

 accordingly.
 Finally run the script itself with `poetry run python store_price.py`.
 The configuration file can also be provided by using the `--config` flag.

-By default the script fetches the price for next day.
-However the price for the current day can be fetched with the `--current-day` flag.
+By default the script fetches the prices for next day.
+However prices for an arbitrary day can be fetched with the `--date` flag.